Jump To:

 Partnership Evaluation

 The Partnership Policy is constructed under the assumption that partnerships should be used for projects that advance council priorities and provide public benefits that exceed costs.
-Partnership arrangements must offer advantages over traditional procurement methods and result in a fair allocation of cost, risk, and value between the City and the private partner.
+Partnership arrangements must offer advantages over traditional procurement methods.
+Also result in a fair allocation of cost, risk, and value between the City and the private partner.

-If a partnership aligns with one of the three Partnership Types described above, the City will evaluate the opportunity further by considering the following three questions:
+If a partnership aligns with one of the three Partnership Types, the City evaluates the opportunity by considering the following:

 Eligibility: Is the Project Worthy?